hindu-comm/weblogs/manasataramgini/2006/06/2006-06-23_siddhanta-tantrics-and-the-mainstream-brahminical-path.md

 one approaches the original siddhAnta school.
-While shUdras like mUrtigaNa the successor of varmashiva and teacher of brahmin ishAnashiva held prominent places in the siddhAnta tradition, it did not mean that there was any kind of revolt against brahminical tradition, even if it was somewhat atypical.
+While shUdras like mUrtigaNa the successor of varmashiva and teacher of brahmin ishAnashiva held prominent places in the siddhAnta tradition, it did not mean that there was anykind of revolt against brahminical tradition, even if it was somewhat atypical.

 In fact it must be pointed out that the siddhAnta shaivas repeatedly cite the authority of the now apparently lost uttara saMhitA of bhArgava
 thus:
-iti varNAshramAchArAn manasApi na la\~nghayet | yo yasminn Ashrame tiShThan dIkShitaH shivashAsane | sa tasminn eva samtiShThech ChivadharmaM ca pAlayet ||
+iti varNAshramAchArAn manasApi na la\~nghayet \| yo yasminn Ashrame tiShThan dIkShitaH shivashAsane \| sa tasminn eva samtiShThech ChivadharmaM ca pAlayet \|\|
 “He should not even think of transgressing the varNAshrama practices.
 He should stand within (maintain) the order he was in when he attained shaiva initiation and at the same time maintain the practices of the